-The winner of a coin toss (or other random method) chooses either to pick first or to allow the other team to pick first.
-The "B" player of the team that picks first will lay out the first pack.
+A team determined at random chooses either to pick first or to allow the other team to pick first.
+The "B" player of the team that picks first lays out the first pack.
 All fifteen cards are drafted from the pack following the standard Rochester Draft rules for timing and active-player rotation (see the Universal Tournament Rules, sections 76 and 77).